quantsingularity/QuantumBallot/web-frontend/README.md

-# Chainocracy Web Frontend
+# QuantumBallot Web Frontend

-This directory contains the web application frontend for the Chainocracy project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
+This directory contains the web application frontend for the QuantumBallot project, a full-stack Web and Mobile application for American elections using Blockchain Technology.
 The web frontend is built using modern web technologies including React, TypeScript, Tailwind CSS, and Vite, providing a responsive and interactive user interface for committee members and administrators.

 ## Overview

-The Chainocracy web application serves as the primary interface for election committee members and system administrators.
+The QuantumBallot web application serves as the primary interface for election committee members and system administrators.
 It provides a comprehensive dashboard with features for election management, real-time data visualization, blockchain monitoring, and administrative controls.
 The web interface is designed to be intuitive yet powerful, offering advanced functionality while maintaining accessibility and ease of use.

 ## Directory Structure